rancherfederal/carbide-docs/docs/compliance-operator-docs/rke2-stig-scans.md

 ### Rancher Compliance Operator for RKE2 STIG Cluster Scanning

 The Rancher Compliance Operator provides a tightly integrated way to run RKE2 STIG checks against downstream clusters.
-The operator is easy to install in a few clicks through the Rancher UI, and RGS provides a STIG profile to run checcks against RKE2 clusters.
+The operator is easy to install in a few clicks through the Rancher UI, and RGS provides a STIG profile to run checks against RKE2 clusters.
 This returns visual results and direct remediation steps for any findings, simplifying STIG compliance management.

 ### Pre-requisites
 - Rancher 2.12+
 - RKE2 1.31+
 - CLI access to local cluster
-- RKE2 STIG profile
+- RKE2 STIG profile (file) OR `rgs-stig-profiles` helm chart

 ### Install Rancher Compliance